Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/Lessons/Lesson4/Lesson4.md

 In a breakout room with your team have a stand up meeting:

-1. Accomplishments: What did you complete yesterday?
+1. 🏆 Accomplishments: What did you complete since last session?
-2. Goals: What are you working on today?
+2. 💪🏼 Goals: What are you working on today?
-3. Obstacles: Is there anything blocking you to achieve today' goals?
+3. 🚧 Obstacles: Is there anything blocking you to achieve today' goals?

 <!-- > -->